isrlab/F16Model.jl/README.md

 Please see "F16 Flight Control Example.ipynb" notebook under examples/

-If the plots do not show up in the website, please download the notebook and run it.
+If the plots do not show up in the GitHub website, please download the notebook and run it.
 The plots should show up.